Criminal Law in Poland & Penal Code in Poland

 As a rule, criminal liability may be incurred by a person who commits a prohibited act after the age of 17.
 In the case of certain prohibited acts of particular gravity, a minor may incur criminal liability after the age of 15.
 However, this applies to prohibited acts of a criminal nature, not related to running a business.

 Polish criminal law applies to a perpetrator who commits a prohibited act in the Republic of Poland, or on a Polish vessel or aircraft, unless the Republic of Poland is party to an international agreement stating otherwise.
 Under the PC regulations the place of commission of the prohibited act is defined very widely.
-Namely, prohibited act is deemed to have been committed at the place where the perpetrator acts or fails to perform an action that the perpetrator is obliged to perform, or where the results of the prohibited act take place, or are intended by the perpetrator to take place.
-In practical terms, the Polish criminal law shall apply also to the acts performed in different countries, but which results take place or as per intention of the perpetrator should have taken a place in Poland.

 Additionally, in certain circumstances, the Polish citizens and foreigners can be held criminally liable for the acts prohibited that are committed abroad.
 This refers in particular to the fiscal crimes against significant financial interest of the Polish State and European Union.

-Forms of committing a crime in Poland
+Forms of committing a crime: Attempt, preparation, execution

-Attempt and preparation
+Attempt and preparation – Legal consequences

 Criminal liability may be held not only by the perpetrator of the prohibited act that has been committed.
 The Penal Code and the Fiscal Penal Code also provide for liability to a person who, with the intention of committing a prohibited act, directly aims to commit a prohibited act, but does not take place (e.g. the contractor of the perpetrator of the extortion crime resigns at the last minute from signing a contract or sending goods for which the perpetrator from the beginning he was not going to pay).